gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

-The arithmetic that matters for a PR: because the three OS jobs run in parallel rather than in series, the wall-clock this suite adds to a PR's critical path is **one** OS's ~5.0 minutes, not three times it.
-The 3× only shows up as total CI compute — three runners each spending ~5.0 minutes on the test step, on top of their own build and lint steps — roughly 15 minutes of test-step compute across the three jobs combined.
+The arithmetic that matters for a PR: because the three OS jobs run in parallel rather than in series, the wall-clock this suite adds to a PR's critical path is **one** OS's ~17 minutes, not three times it.
+The 3× only shows up as total CI compute — three runners each spending ~17 minutes on the test step, on top of their own build and lint steps — roughly 50 minutes of test-step compute across the three jobs combined.

-**At ~5.0 minutes against an 80-minute per-job timeout, the suite comfortably fits a per-PR run today**, this wave's added ~78s (persistence + recovery) and the mod suites' earlier ~40–50s both included.
-That is a statement about the current measured duration, not a recommendation — whether to split PR vs. nightly runs as the matrix grows is a call for a human, not this document.
+**At ~17 minutes against an 80-minute per-job timeout, the suite still fits a per-PR run**, but the margin is no longer generous: it was ~5 minutes before the mod-resolution and modpack suites, and it is now a little over a fifth of the budget.
+Two things would eat the rest faster than test count alone suggests — a third-party slowdown, since each *distinct* search query in the suite pays Modrinth's ~30s cold path once and there are roughly half a dozen of them, and any spec that launches the real game, which the modpack suite added two of.
+That is a statement about the current measured duration, not a recommendation; whether to split PR vs. nightly runs as the matrix grows is a call for a human, not this document.

 ### Third-party flakiness is observed, not theoretical